 The first is a simple beat ‘em up with a move set consisting of little more than an attack, heavy attack and ranged firing mode.
 Despite its simplicity, the combat has depth; the attack button can be used to catch enemies into combo strings, charges or air juggles.
-The gameplay certainly doesn’t have the richness of Bayonetta or Devil May Cry but you have a rounded set of options.
+The gameplay certainly doesn’t have the richness of God Hand or Bayonetta but you have a rounded set of options.
 The second comes as a Sin & Punishment or Space Harrier-style rail shooter that has the character speeding through scripted sequences unleashing a volley at enemies while evading their attacks.

 This is what you need to notice about these two types of gameplay- one builds fight scenes, the other builds chase scenes.
 The mechanical simplicity is meant to provide an efficient versatility over a range of gameplay scenarios.
 But given that each button is consistent across modes, playing the games cinematics reinforce your understanding of the fighting mechanics and vice versa.
 Little about Asura’s Wrath is wasteful.